mempute/human_align/README.md

 fine tunning and human aligment(dpo, orpo)
 Human alignment has been implemented but not tested yet.

+For requirements, see requirements in the v4 readme.

+Create a directory with the name korpo_set

 decompress korpo_set.7z

 save pretrain model configuration